opensearch-project/opensearch-net-abstractions/README.md

 You've reached the home repository for several auxiliary projects from the .NET team within OpenSearch.

-Pre-release packages of these projects are available at [OpenSearch NuGet Package Repository](https://www.github.com/opensearch-project/packages).
-See [GitHub documentation](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-nuget-registry#installing-a-package) for instructions on how to access them.
+Pre-release packages of these projects are copied into [OpenSearch NuGet Package Repository](https://www.github.com/opensearch-project/opensearch-net/abstractions).

+**This repo is unmaintained** since [.Net client PR #92](https://github.com/opensearch-project/opensearch-net/pull/92) merged.
+All further contributions and issues should be done in the [OpenSearch .Net client repository](https://www.github.com/opensearch-project/opensearch-net/).

 Current projects: